Alperdn/Data_Knowledge_And_Visualization_Project/README.md

 # Knowledge_Mapping_and_Data_Visualization_Project
-Data knowledge visualization term project, part A and B This project was developed by Alper Doğukan Nizamoğlu.
+Data knowledge visualization term project, part A and B This project is developed by Alper Doğukan Nizamoğlu.

 Problem Definition